Learn how to make a memorable first impression for your gaming video channel in this tutorial.

 If you don't have animation skills for After Effects or Apple Motion, no problem: a simple slideshow or animation template is an easy way to create an engaging intro video.
 In the video below, I show how to customise Logo - Digital Like, a Premiere Pro template from Envato Elements.
 We'll look at similar templates below, too

 If you’re not too confident when it comes to design or video skills, there are sites such as Placeit (also part of Envato) where you can create a Gaming Channel Youtube Intro Video Maker without needing any additional software.

 The intro is your first opportunity to show what you're about.
-For an intro video to work, it needs to do two things.
-First, your intro helps would-be viewers to decide if they want to keep watching.
-Second, your intro is a reminder to repeat viewers of your channel that they're watching something from you!
+For an intro video to work, it needs to do two things: your intro helps would-be viewers to decide if they want to keep watching, and your intro is a reminder to repeat viewers of your channel that they're watching something from you.

 Creating a quick intro video that keeps people's attention is not too hard; making a memorable introduction that holds up to repeat viewing is more challenging.
 Here are some key tips: